hltcoe/cadet-search-lucene/README.md

 File-based search for CADET
 ===============================
 This server indexes Concrete files from a Fetch service using Lucene to support rapid demos and testing.
-The server implements the SearchService API defined in concrete-services.
+The server implements the SearchService thrift API defined in Concrete.

 Building
 ---------------